Code-Institute-Submissions/milestone-project-119/testing.md

     * [Further Testing](#further-testing)
 ***

 Testing this site was conducted using various methods to identify any bugs throughout the site.
-I did not use any automatic testing such as Jasmine as I did not feel confident in having enough knowledge to execute the testing in this area.
+I did not use automatic testing such as Jasmine as I did not feel confident in having enough knowledge to execute the testing in this area.
 I did use however automatic testing in the form of W3C
 Validators and JSHint.